User Guide

 - The

-provided cannot be a past date and time. - When editing tags/categories, the existing tags/categories of the event will be removed.
+ENDDATEandENDTIMEprovided cannot be a past date and time. - When editing tags/categories, the existing tags/categories of the event will be removed.

 (i.e. adding of tags/categories is not cumulative) - When editing tags and categories, the order given in the input and the order as shown in the UI can be different.

-For example, in inputedit_event 1 t/tag1 t/tag2
+For example, in inputedit_event 1 t/tag1 t/tag2,t/tag1is beforet/tag2, buttag2may appear in the UI beforetag1.

 Note: